Below is a collection of terms you are likely to come across at Kutztown University.

 Traditional name for first-year students in four-year degree programs.
 At Kutztown, a freshman is any student who has earned 0-29 credit hours.

 A student enrolled in 12 or more credit hours in a semester.

-A mobile application that can be downloaded onto a smart phone.
-The app is designed as a guide to help you, the student, be successful in your Kutztown University.
-The app will help you navigate common questions, requirements, and strategies for success as you move through your coursework at Kutztown University.
+A mobile app that can be downloaded onto a smart phone.
+The app is a guide to help you, the student, be successful at KU.
+The app will help answer common questions and requirements, and give strategies for success as you move through your coursework at KU.

 A student with a cumulative GPA of 2.0 or better.

 Shorthand for "grade point average".
 The standard measure for determining overall academic standing.
 Kutztown University, like almost all US institutions, uses the scale A=4, B=3, C=2, D=1 and F=0.
 No other grades ( Audit or Withdraw, for example) are included in computing the GPA.
 Grade points for each course are multiplied by the number of credits assigned to that course, these values are summed, and that total is finally divided by the total number of credits for these courses to arrive at the GPA.